virtuocity/alx-higher_level_programming/README.md

 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!

+## Everything is object
+You may have heard the term “first-class object” in other programming contexts.
+In Python, functions are first-class objects.
+You can pass a function as an argument to another function.
+Modules are first-class objects.
+You can pass an entire module as an argument to a function.
+Classes are first-class objects, and individual instances of a class are also first-class objects.